Meet the 2021-2022 KQED Media Literacy InnovatorsMeet the 2021-2022 KQED Media Literacy Innovators

 Westwood High School

-Rachel Collay is a high school English teacher, amateur environmentalist, and estate sale junkie.
-Born and raised in Arizona, she relishes sharing her passion for literature, music, art, and sustainability with her students.
+Rachel Collay thrives on sharing her passion for literature, music, art, and sustainability with her students.
 Teaching with technology allows her to help students master the content standards while learning meaningful ways to present their work to a larger audience.
-Educational technology can also build connections across the classroom, the community, and the globe.
-Building off of the obvious appeal of media to young people, she works to find the intersection of English Language Arts standards and modern literacy modes so that reading and writing skills are authentic and relatable.
-For the last ten years, she has taught students to analyze protest music and write songs of their own based on the headlines.
-Currently, she is the co-chair of the English department at Westwood High School, a 9th grade Arts Inquiry Success Team teacher, and sponsor of the Earth Club and Slam Poetry groups at her high school.
-She lives in Mesa, Arizona with her husband, two sons, two “daughters-in-law” and two hound dogs.
-She spends her spare time writing, sewing, listening to music, and camping.
-Onward!
+Building off the obvious appeal of media to young people, she works to find the intersection of ELA standards and modern literacy modes so that reading and writing skills are authentic and relatable.
+She has a passion for the power of protest songs and for the last ten years she has taught students to analyze protest music and write songs of their own based on the headlines.
+Currently, she is the co-chair of the English department, AP Literature and senior English teacher, and sponsor of Westwood High School’s Earth Club and Word!
+Poetry Slam.
+She lives in Mesa, Arizona with her husband, two sons, two “daughters-in-law” and two hound dogs and spends most of her spare time writing, sewing, listening to music, and camping with her squad

 ELA, History/Social Studies, Health/Physical Education